hydephp/develop/CONTRIBUTING.md

 **Please add tests!**
 - **Add tests!** - Your patch might not be accepted if it doesn't have tests.
 When submitting a bug fix, make sure to include one or more tests proving the fix works, When adding features, make sure all aspects are properly tested.

-- **Document any change in behaviour** - Make sure the `README.md` and any other relevant documentation are kept up-to-date.
+- **Document any change in behaviour** - Make sure the `README.md` and the project documentation are kept up-to-date.

 - **Consider our release cycle** - We try to follow [SemVer v2.0.0](https://semver.org/).
 Randomly breaking public APIs is not an option.